Did you know it takes only a few seconds to form a first impression of someone?

 - have good posture (it makes you appear more confident).

-Practicing in a mirror can give you immediate feedback on how you appear to an employer.
+Practise meeting an employer for the first time in front of a mirror.
+This can give you immediate feedback on how you appear to an employer.